UT-Application-Development-Association/ADA-Website/README.md

   - Live Sass Compiler(compile Sass to CSS)
   - Prettier(code formatter)
   (when you make a commit, make sure to format using prettier before commit)
+- click the **Watch Sass** button from bottom right side of vscode.
+This will generate css files for you.
+This is important!!
+If you don't do this then there would be no style.

 - **When you create a new class name, make sure to start the class name with `opening`, `main`, `left` or `right`!
 Otherwise, there might be future collision risks.**

 ## How to use Sass